grafana/opentelemetry-workshop/site/docs/lab2/grafana.md

     :::

-    Application Observability will show us the service inventory - a view showing all of the services currently being monitored with OpenTelemetry Grafana Cloud.
+    Application Observability opens with the service inventory.
+This view shows all of the services currently sending OpenTelemetry traces, or trace-based metrics, to Grafana Cloud.

 1. In the **Environment** dropdown, clear any existing entries (using the **X** button) and choose **lab** from the list.